tarof429/stuckathome/rhcsa/README.md

 The `free` command is not very human-friendly by default, but you can change the units easily buy using `m` or simply `-h` for human-readable.

 The `lsof` command can be used to list open files (lsof stands for `list open files`).
 With no arguments, it's not very helpful.
-If you know a user is logged into a system, you can find what files he has opened by running `lsof -u <user>`.
+If you know that a user is logged into a system, you can find what files he has opened by running `lsof -u <user>`.
 Or what if you find a process from top and you want to find what files it has opened.
 For example, if top lists a process called `Isolated Web Co` with PID 16068, then run `lsof -p 16068` will give you a list of files that process has opeened.
 See https://www.redhat.com/en/blog/analyze-processes-lsof.

 The `tcpdump` command can be used to troubleshoot networking issues.
-For example, on host A, run tcpdump -i <interface> host <source IP>.
+For example, on host A, run `tcpdump -i <interface> host <source IP>`.
 Then from the source IP machine, run ping <ip.of.host.A>.
 You should see some output on host A indicating that the ping was successful.
 See https://hackertarget.com/tcpdump-examples/.
 Note that if you want to monitor port 22, you should login to the server from the console and not from an SSH session.

 A command that shows what gateway traffic is flowing through is netstat.
 For example, `netstat -nrv`.
 If you run `netstat -t` you can see the list of outgoing TCP connections.